tomaka/spec/src/blocks.md

 TODO:

-## Header authentication

-A host can *authenticate* a block.
+## Genesis block header

+A **genesis block header** is a **block header** that respects the following constraints:

+- The *parent hash* is equal to all 0s.
+- The *block number* is equal to 0.
+- The *extrinsics root* is equal to the *Merkle value* of an empty trie.
+- The list of digest items is empty.

 ## Header validation

 A host can *validate* a block header.

+A **genesis block header** is always valid and doesn't need to be validated.

+Validating a non-genesis block header is done by following these steps:

+- Validating the *block header* whose hash is equal to the *parent hash* of the block to validate.
+- Verify that the *block number* of the block header to verify is equal to the *block number* of the parent plus one.
+TODO

+## Block execution

-Validating a block header also authenticates the block header.
+A host can *execute* a block.
+Executing a block also validates the header of this block.

+A genesis block is assumed to always succeed execution.

-Validating a block is done by following these steps:
+Executing a block is done by following these steps:

-- Validating the block header whose hash is equal to the *parent hash* of the block to validate.
+- Executing the block whose hash is equal to the *parent hash* of the block to execute.
-- Obtain the *state root* of the block header whose hash is equal to the *parent hash* of the block to validate.
+- Obtain the *state root* of the block header whose hash is equal to the *parent hash* of the block to execute.
 - Obtain the state whose state root is equal to the *state root* obtained at the previous step.
 - Obtain the *runtime WebAssembly code* of that state.
 - TODO check entry point API version